God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 Blessings or Loving, Fatherly Correction

-But point no. 10 says that if a law has been repealed, then the punishment for violating it is also repealed.
-And the next points argue that the tithe-tax has been repealed or never imposed on the church after the cross, in the first place.
+But point no. 12 says that if a law has been repealed, then the punishment for violating it is also repealed.
+The tithe-tax has been repealed or never imposed on the church after the cross, in the first place.

 Or so it seems.